-Cape Cod has lots of fresh and salt water fishing locations
+Cape Cod & the Islands have lots of fresh and salt water fishing locations

-With its ocean surf, sheltered harbors, and freshwater ponds, Cape Cod offers a broad palette of choices for fishermen.
+With its ocean surf, sheltered harbors, and freshwater ponds, Cape Cod & the Islands offer a broad palette of choices for fishermen.
 Limitations are few and access to the water is plentiful.

 Here are a few rules: